makarasty/DownloadTikTok/README.md

 **Nodejs** library that can download videos from **TikTok without watermark**

-- This is my first nqn project do not judge strictly
+- This is my first npm project do not judge strictly

 # Dependencies
 - NodeJs